 Would you like to donate to the MSP Chapter specifically?
 100% of donations go directly to children in need.Donate

 Welcome to the Minneapolis, MN Pilots For Kids homepage.
 Learn how to get involved and participate in Pilots For Kids activities in the Minneapolis, MN area.

-The event supports kids and foster families from the MN Children's Home Society and is open to anyone who would like to volunteer to help including pilots and employees from other organizations as well as spouses and friends too.
-There is a potential limit on total number of helpers so if you are interested in volunteering, please contact Clayton Leith soon at firstname.lastname@example.org.
-Clayton is an MSP A320 First Officer and in charge of organizing volunteers for this year's event.
+This event is open to anyone who would like to volunteer to help including pilots, flight attendants, etc. and any employees from other organizations as well as spouses and friends too.
+There is a potential limit on total number of helpers so if you are interested in volunteering, please register at our new Eventbrite weblink here:

-If you are interested in help with this year's event, please contact Clayton Leith (email@example.com) soon.
-Also be sure to bid-off on your schedule for Saturday, 07 DEC to be available.
+If you have any further questions, please contact contact Clayton Leith (email@example.com) or myself, Chris Rossing (firstname.lastname@example.org).
+Also be sure to bid-off on your schedule for Saturday, 04 DEC to be available.